 Professor Keith Aoki died at the age of 55 on April 26, 2011 following a prolonged illness.
-A brilliant scholar, devoted teacher, and beloved colleague, Professor Aoki had a lasting, positive impact on faculty and students.
-He touched our community in a special way, and he will be greatly missed.
+A brilliant scholar, devoted teacher, and beloved colleague, Professor Aoki had a lasting, positive impact on faculty and students at UC Davis School of Law and beyond.
+He touched the King Hall community in a special way, and he is greatly missed.

-Professor Aoki earned a B.F.A. degree from Wayne State, as well as an M.A. in Fine Arts from Hunter College, and worked as an artist in New York City before applying to and being accepted at Harvard Law School.
+Professor Aoki earned a B.F.A. degree from Wayne State, as well as an M.A. in Fine Arts from Hunter College, and worked as an artist in New York City before attending Harvard Law School.
 In addition to his J.D. from Harvard, he earned an LL.M. from the University of Wisconsin Law School.
-He taught for more than a decade at the University of Oregon School of Law, where he was the Philip H. Knight Professor of Law, as well as Lewis & Clark, Columbia, and Boston College law schools before coming to UC Davis in 2006.
+He taught for more than a decade at the University of Oregon School of Law, where he was the Philip H. Knight Professor of Law, and at Lewis & Clark, Columbia, and Boston College law schools before coming to UC Davis in 2006.

 Professor Aoki was an accomplished and respected scholar in civil rights, critical race theory, intellectual property, and local government law, and a member of the prestigious American Law Institute.
 His scholarship was published in leading legal journals.

-Professor Aoki was generous of his time and spirit.
+Professor Aoki was generous with his time and spirit.
 He was always there to encourage his colleagues and students.
 He loved life, intellectual and otherwise.
-Dedicated to his students, he taught a Latinos and the Law class as an overload during his last semester and treasured teaching first year Property students.
-Students responded.
-For example, students participating in the annual Cardozorama law school talent show changed the name of the event to "Aokirama" to honor Professor Aoki.
-UC Davis flew its flags at half-staff for three business days in honor of Professor Aoki beginning April 28.
-The California State Senate adjourned its April 28 session in his memory.
+Dedicated to his students, he taught a Latinos and the Law class as an overload during his last semester and treasured teaching first-year Property students.
+Students were profoundly affected by his passing.
+The student organizers of the annual Cardozorama law school talent show changed the name of the event to Aokirama to honor Professor Aoki, and in 2013, the UC Davis Law Review honored Professor Aoki both online and with an issue devoted to his memory.

 Professor Aoki is survived by his loving wife, Mona, and their twin daughters, Rachel and Sarah.